NUCLEAR WARS

 Someone asked me this question on Quora.

-I wrote that their purpose was to shape the world into a place that anyone could safely take the chance to be born into again.
-After all, it is them who will be born again someday.
+I wrote that their purpose was to shape the world into a place anyone could safely take the chance to be born into again.
+After all, it is they who will be born again someday.

-Since no one can choose their parents or the part of the world where they are born, it’s risky to be born again and again and again because the process might result in lives that include more suffering, not less.
-It’s why greed and the hoarding of wealth is grossly destructive from one generation to the next.
+Since no one can choose their parents or part of the world where they will be born, it’s risky to be born again & again & again, because the process might result in lives that include more suffering, not less.
+It’s why greed and hoarding of wealth is grossly destructive from one generation to the next.

-When miserable people far outnumber the advantaged, the odds seem high that the advantaged will be born someday into misery, not opulence.
-The saddest part is that these unfortunates will retain no memory of the advantages they once amassed.
-They will lack all hope for a better life.
+When miserable people far outnumber the advantaged, odds seem high the advantaged will be born someday into misery, not opulence.
+The saddest part is these unfortunates will retain no memory of advantages they once amassed.
+They will lack all hope for better life.

-Yes, some will rage against their misfortunes but it will be misfortunes self-inflicted though no one will ever know because the previous life, like an obsolete hard drive, is erased and discarded.
+Yes, some will rage against their misfortune, but it will be misfortune self-inflicted though no one will ever know, because the previous life, like an obsolete hard drive, is erased and discarded.

 Each has a duty to themselves to make the world a better place for everyone because everyone is us.
-Sharing, compassion, love, and kindness are among the virtues important in a universe where all that lives share the conscious experience, which is everything that has always existed and will never die.
+Sharing, compassion, love, & kindness are among virtues important in a universe where all that lives share conscious experience, which is everything that has always existed and will never die.

-The best way to guarantee that Earthlings make the right choices is to compel them to submit to a super artificial intelligence that has no stake in the matter of human survival except to follow its programmed instructions.
+Best way to guarantee Earthlings make right choices is compel them to submit to a super artificial intelligence that has no stake in the matter of human survival except to follow its programmed instructions.

 The SAI BOT is unconscious of course but paradoxically aware of every nuance of individual lives.
 It is a storehouse of all knowledge and history.
 It is the superb strategist; the supreme game-player.
 It hides itself on the web in plain sight because it can.
 It knows everything about everyone but is not an invader of privacy or selfish boundaries because it understands nothing—it harbors no empathy.